MechaResearch/MechaPwn/README.md

 #### Why do my screen get noisy and blurry?

 Your TV doesnt support NTSC or PAL signal.
-MechaPwn can change default video mode, for example DEX on Deckard[^Deckard] units will force NTSC video mode.
+MechaPwn can change default video mode, for example DEX on Deckard[^3] units will force NTSC video mode.
 Choose CEX option or use different TV.

 #### Why do PAL/NTSC-J consoles do not play NTSC/PAL discs (on SCPH-70000 and earlier)?